 If a mortality episode occurs, this behavior kills some of the total pool of trees to which it has been applied.
 The base annual mortality rate proportion is given in the Aggregated Mortality Annual Kill Amount (0-1) parameter.
-Since the parameter gives an annual rate, the actual mortality rate is $I-(I-AD)^T$, where AD is the annual amount to kill and T is the number of years per timestep.
+Since the parameter gives an annual rate, the actual mortality rate is $1 - (1 - AD)^T$, where AD is the annual amount to kill and T is the number of years per timestep.

 During a mortality episode, this behavior kills the trees in discrete clumps.
 The behavior uses a random number with each tree in its pool of eligible trees to decide if that tree dies.
 If it dies, the behavior also kills the trees closest to it.
 Only trees to which this behavior has been applied are killed; other neighbors are left alone.
 The size of these clumps of dead trees can either be deterministic or drawn from a negative binomial probability distribution.
 This option is set in the Aggregated Mortality Clump Size parameter.
-If the size is deterministic, the size of all clumps is given in the Aggregated Mortality Number of Trees To Aggregate parameter.
-If the size is from a negative binomial distribution, that parameter gives the mean, u, for the function where k, the clumping parameter, is the Aggregated Mortality Clumping Parameter parameter.
+If the size is deterministic, the size of all clumps is given in the Aggregated Mortality where k, the clumping parameter, is the Aggregated Mortality Clumping Parameter parameter.